NodeSchoolSF/interview-prep/the_interview_process.md

 ## 1. The initial phone call

 This is to evaluate whether continuing the process makes sense for both parties.
-They'll ask you about your background and experience.
+They'll ask you about items on your resume, and your background and experience, to make sure there was no miscommunication about whether your experience fits the role.

+This call isn't typically cause for rejection, but it can be.
 Enthusiasm for the company and mission and being well-spoken is often useful here.

 See ["Prep for behavioral questions"](interview_prep.md#prep-for-behavioral-questions) for possible questions here.